Diphoton Higgs signal strength in universal extra dimensions: Introduction

 The rest of the paper has been organized as follows.
-In Sec. \ref{M}, we follow Refs.~\cite{EDSM1,EDSM2} to present a general description of the EDSM, which includes the Lagrangians and Feynman rules that are needed for our calculations.
-Sec. \ref{Cal} is devoted to calculate the widths of the $H\to \gamma \gamma$ and $H\to gg$ decays in the context of the EDSM.
-In Sec.~\ref{RR} the regularization scheme that is used to handle the divergences that arise from KK contributions to the one-loop $Hgg$ and $H\gamma \gamma$ couplings is discussed and used to determine finite amplitudes through renormalization.
-In Sec. \ref{Dis}, we discuss our results.
-Finally, in Sec. \ref{Con} the conclusions are presented.
+In Sec.~\ref{Mo}, we follow Refs.~\cite{EDSM,EDQED,EDYM,OP1,OP2,OP3,OP4,PVSM} to present a quite schematic description of the EDSM, which includes the Feynman rules that are needed for our calculations.
+Sec.~\ref{Ca} is devoted to calculate the widths of the $H\to \gamma \gamma$ and $H\to gg$ decays in the context of the EDSM.
+Several scenarios for an even number of extra dimensions are studied and compared with the case $n=1$.
+Finally, in Sec.~\ref{Co} the conclusions are presented.